NHERI-SimCenter/SimCenterBootcamp2020/sphynx/source/assignment_C5.rst

    +----------+------+-------+---------+

-Now to allow the user fmk to execute your app, you would issue the command shown below.
+Now, to allow the user fmk to execute your app, you would issue the command shown below.
 Change **fmk** to your partners name and issue the following:

    .. code::